stanley-gu/qual/proposal.md

 cells that cause MVC. [@Neven2011] Insight into the pathological mechanism has come from numerous independent genetic studies that discovered molecular defects in rare monogenetic disorders. [@Nitschke2012a]

+\begin{SCfigure}
+	\centering
+		\includegraphics[width=.5\textwidth]{images/pathway-sthilaire.png}
+		\caption{\label{fig:pathway-sthilaire} Hypothetical mechanism for
+		calcification regulation by CD73 activity.
+On the surface of vascular cells, ENPP1 converts ATP to AMP and PP\textsubscript{i}, an inhibitor of calcification.
+Further downstream, CD73 produces adenosine and P\textsubscript{i} from AMP.
+TNAP coverts PP\textsubscript{i} to P\textsubscript{i}, promoting calcification.
+Adenosine signaling to the cell is an inhibitor of TNAP expression.
+Thus, when CD73 activity is deficient, adenosine signaling drops, TNAP inhibition releases, and PP\textsubscript{i} levels deplete from TNAP over-activity.}
+\end{SCfigure}

 ### Tissue-Nonspecific Alkaline Phosphatase (TNAP)